functorial/CreditCardCustomers/README.md

  'xgb__colsample_bytree' : [0.3, 0.4, 0.5, 0.7]}
 ```

- and the best parameters we could find were:
+ and the best parameters we could find (using an F1 metric) were:
 ```python
 {'xgb__learning_rate'    : 0.2,
  'xgb__max_depth'        : 4,